 The degree programs in the school carry special enrollment limitations.
 Please see the Marriott School of Management Advisement Center for specific details.

-Accounting has been called the language of business in which accountants control, analyze, and report the financial resources of an enterprise.
+Accounting has been called the language of business—accountants control, analyze, and report the financial resources of an enterprise.
 A good understanding of accounting principles and practices can serve as the basis for a career in any business field.

 Accountants provide critical input and guidance in profit-seeking organizations, service and charitable organizations, educational institutions, government, public accounting firms—indeed, any organization that exists today.

 Undergraduate Application Requirements

 All new students entering the undergraduate accounting program commence their study at the beginning of the fall semester.
 Admission into the undergraduate accounting program is based on consideration of the following:

 - The applicant's GPA in the following prerequisite courses: ACC 200, ACC 310, FIN 201, MKTG 201 and IS 201

 - Review of the overall academic record of the applicant

 The following policies apply in making admission decisions for each fall semester cohort of students:

 - Admission to the undergraduate accounting program is by online application filed directly with the School of Accountancy.
 Applications are filed at https://marriottschool.byu.edu/apply/bsacc.
 Notice of admission decisions is given online.